rcrowley/talk-nodejs-betable/slides.md

 # Logstash

-* Removed because ElasticSearch<br>is a mess operationally
+* Removed because ElasticSearch<br/>is a mess operationally
 * Would like it back
 * Will not be using native ElasticSearch clients or RabbitMQ when we bring it back